 - Sec.
 38a-470.
 (Formerly Sec.
 38-174n).
 Lien on workers’ compensation awards for insurers.
 Notice of lien.

 Selected statutes pertaining to private employer Workers’ Compensation group self-insurance:

 Selected statutes pertaining to commissioner of the superior court:

 - Sec.
 51-85.
 Authority and powers of commissioners of the Superior Court.

 Selected statutes pertaining to evidentiary matters:

 - Sec.
 52-174.
 Admissibility of records and reports of certain expert witnesses as business entries.

 Selected statutes pertaining to child support enforcement:

 - Sec.
 52-362d.
 Lien against property of obligor for unpaid child support.
-Notice of intent.
-Foreclosure.
+Securing, releasing or foreclosing lien.
+Notice of lien and opportunity for hearing.
 Information re unpaid support reported to participating consumer reporting agency.
 Offset for child support arrearage against money payable by state to obligor.
 Notification by Connecticut Lottery Corporation.
-Hearing.
+Hearings re alleged arrearages.
 Regulations.